uyuni-project/tetra/SPECIAL_CASES.md

 If you use Maven, most (~90%) sources can be automatically downloaded:

-    gjp download-maven-source-jars
+    tetra download-maven-source-jars

-The remaining (mostly very outdated) jars will be listed by `gjp` when the download ends.
+The remaining (mostly very outdated) jars will be listed by `tetra` when the download ends.
 You need to manually find corresponding sources for them, you can use:

-    gjp get-source /path/to/<jar name>.pom
+    tetra get-source /path/to/<jar name>.pom

 to get pointers to relevant sites if available in the pom itself.